csci312a-s19/project-skeleton/server/README.md

 ### Linting with ESLint

 The server is configured with the [AirBnB ESLint rules](https://github.com/airbnb/javascript).
 You can run the linter with `npm run lint` or `npx eslint .`.
+Include the `--fix` option to `eslint` to automatically fix many formatting errors, e.g. `npm run lint -- --fix`, although note that the "fix" option can introduce errors so we recommended committing beforehand.

-The rules were installed with:
+For reference, the ESLint rules were installed with:

 ```
 npx install-peerdeps --dev eslint-config-airbnb-base